SandroLinder/asp-tents-puzzle/README.md

 Parameters:

 ```
--s, --solution: Required.
+-s: Required.
 Path to the solution file.
--p, --puzzle  : Required.
+-p  : Required.
 Path to the puzzle file.
 ```

 This python script takes the puzzle and the solution and renders the output like this: